ram-bor/python-cli-app/readme.md

 # Description

 This Bookmarker has full CRUD (Create, Read, Update, Delete) capability.
 Users can add bookmarks by including webpage title, url and details.
-Users can search by title and update titles, urls, and details field accordingly.
+Users can also update and delete a bookmark's title, url and details field by searching for the bookmark's associated webpage title.

 # Technologies